^

 What is the epigastric region?

-What does the epigastric pain signal?
+What does pain in the epigastric region indicate?

 • Lungs